Formal specification and verification of microprocessor interrupts

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Peterson, Donna Eileen, "Formal specification and verification of microprocessor interrupts" (1993).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 229.
+229.